chlocchann/micb475_team7/lab_notebook/qiime2_R_picrust2.md

 * Tested code from "picrust_analysis.R" taught in lecture (up until # generate pathway PCA plot)
   * Edited pipeline such that only one variable comparing captive vs wild status was being compared for each comparison group
   * Only 8 samples remained for omnivore group after filtering -> 6 captive, 2 wild
-    * ERROR: heatmap only shows captive omnivores because 2 wild samples are filtered out (likely during p-value filtering)
+    * ERROR: heatmap only shows captive omnivores despite indicating that wild samples are shown ?
   * ERROR: PCA pathway plots for omnivore & herbivore: Error in prcomp.default(t(abundance), center = TRUE, scale = TRUE :cannot rescale a constant/zero column to unit variance
     * Troubleshooting suggests that there is no variance between captive and wild samples for both of the above